 (c)Replacement trees shall be maintained in good condition a minimum of 24 months after they are planted as confirmed by the City’s Tree Warden.
 If replacement trees are not found to be in “good condition” as determined by the Tree Warden, the trees shall be replaced as directed by the Tree Warden.

-(d) Replacement trees shall either be approved street tree species as defined in the rules and regulations regarding subdivision of land or other trees that are hardy in all of the following USDA Plant Hardiness Zones: 6a, 6b, 7a, and 7b.
+(d)

 (2) Pay funds to the City for a tree replacement fund account that, in the Planning Board's estimate, will allow the City to plant new shade trees on City property in accordance with the requirements in E(1)(a).

-F. Protection of significant trees during construction.
+F. Protection of trees during construction.

-(1) Any significant trees to be retained and any replacement trees on property where demolition and/or construction activity is planned shall be protected in an area shown on the approved site plan and should follow American National Standards Institute (ANSI) A300 standards for tree care practices.the City’s Tree List and Planting Guidelines.
+(1) Any trees to be retained and any replacement trees on property where demolition and/or construction activity is planned shall be protected in an area shown on the approved site plan and should follow the City’s Tree List and Planting Guidelines.

-(2) The protected area shall exceed both the critical root zone and drip-line of each significant tree unless the Planning Board approves an alternate maintenance and tree protection plan submitted by a certified arborist.
+(2) The protected area shall exceed both the critical root zone and drip-line of each tree unless the Planning Board approves an alternate maintenance and tree protection plan submitted by a certified arborist.

 (3) A certified arborist shall submit a written letter to the Building Commissioner, Tree Warden and Office of Planning and Sustainability certifying that such area has been so protected in accordance with the site plan.

 G. Recordkeeping.
-The Department of Planning and Sustainability shall collect annual totals of the number and diameter at breast height measurements of significant trees preserved and replaced.
+The Department of Planning and Sustainability shall collect annual totals of the number and diameter at breast height measurements of trees preserved and replaced.